-- 1. By response: children answer at their own levels.
-To be truly differentiated these should often include open-ended tasks.
-Setting the same closed task for all children is not differentiation and continual use of this would be criticised. - 2.
-By text or resource: the same objectives can be met by presenting texts of varying vocabulary or complexity to different children within the group.

-- 3. By task: layered activities, different starting points or different questions for the same text, questions that get harder - 4.
+- 1. By response: children answer at their own levels. - 2.
+By text or resource: the same objectives can be met by presenting texts of varying vocabulary or complexity to different children within the group. - 3.
+By task: layered activities, different starting points or different questions for the same text, questions that get harder - 4.
 By dialogue: Using a mixture of language to communicate with and stretch understanding, explaining in different ways to different children. - 5.
 By pace: fast tracking, setting individual work, or moving quickly through a basic task and then to extension work - 6.
 By content: Children create time by their speed at the basic curriculum and can then study areas not usually presented because there is not time - 7.
 By independence or responsibility: children setting or directing their own work, tied in with personal or directed interests.